samg/timetrap/README.md

     "2010-08-29 21:15:58","2010-08-29 21:30:31","backups","coding"
     "2010-08-29 21:40:56","2010-08-29 22:32:26","backups","coding"

-*iCal* format lets you get your time into your favorite calendar program (remember commands can be abbreviated).
+**iCal** format lets you get your time into your favorite calendar program (remember commands can be abbreviated).

     $ t d -f ical > MyTimeSheet.ics

-The *ids* formatter is provided to facilitate scripting within timetrap.
-It only outputs an entries numeric id.
-For example say you wanted to move all entries from one sheet to another sheet.
+The **ids** formatter is provided to facilitate scripting within timetrap.
+It only outputs numeric id for the entries.
+This is handy if you want to move all entries from one sheet to another sheet.
 You could do something like this:

     $ for id in `t display sheet1 -f ids`; do t edit --id $id --move sheet2; done